stonejr623/snRNA-seq-TE/README.md

 ` subtyping.R `

 ### 7. DE Gene Analysis
-Differentially expressed genes, pathways, and transposable elements are detailed in 'de_genes.md'.
+Differentially expressed genes, pathways, and transposable elements are detailed in 'de_genes.md' in the 'resources' tab.
+A summary file of conclusions are included in 'results_summary.md' in the 'results' tab.